jkaur29/Serial-Reaction-Time-Task-SRTT-Online-Experiment/README.md

 Project aims: testing the effect of task instructions in an SRTT paradigm by randomly assigning participants to the explicit or implicit learning conditions, while making use of both the auditory and visual stimuli;and to determine whether the SRTT paradigm can be employed online to study sequence learning.

-There are 4 different R Scripts files used for analysis, and they are as follows:
+There are 4 different RStudio Scripts files used for analysis, and they are as follows:
 File 1: 1_implicitdataonly_accuracy.Rmd: is used for analyzing only the implicit learning data's accuracy for this project; File 2: 2_explicitdataonly_accuracy.Rmd: is used for analyzing only the explicit learning data's accuracy for this project; File 3: 3_implicitdataonly.Rmd: is used for analyzing the reaction time data associated with the implicit learning condition;